EVOL (Sonic Youth album): Legacy

 Teenage Fanclub singer and guitarist Norman Blake has stated that Evol and Sonic Youth's 1988 album Daydream Nation were "the main influences" on the band's first album A Catholic Education.

 Pavement frontman Stephen Malkmus has praised EVOL, saying that "Expressway to Yr.
-Skull" is "one of my absolutely favorite songs," (sic) and that it "offers everything that alternative guitar music can do during this time."
-Malkmus has also stated that: "After I had discovered EVOL, I started to re-tune my guitar like Thurston Moore and Lee Ranaldo.
-I didn’t want to continue playing with preset tunings.
-Suddenly that seemed very boring.
-And that’s how it stayed until today."
+Skull" is "one of my absolutely favorite songs[sic]," and that it "offers everything that alternative guitar music can do during this time."
+Malkmus has also stated that the album inspired him to experiment with alternative guitar tunings, which became key to his own style.

 Track listing

 Note: "Expressway to Yr.
 Skull" was listed on the back cover as "Madonna, Sean and Me" and on the lyric sheet as "The Crucifixion of Sean Penn".

 Note: "Secret Girl" was listed as "Secret Girls" on the inner label of the LP release.